Abrasions, Contusions and Lacerations: Morphology and Ageing

 Immunohistochemical markers.
 CD68 (a macrophage marker) and Myeloperoxidase (a PMN marker) staining allow quantitative assessment of infiltrate composition rather than relying on routine haematoxylin and eosin morphology.
 Fibronectin is a glycoprotein deposited in the wound in the first 24-48 hours and detectable by immunostaining; its presence is sometimes cited as a vital-reaction marker.
 CD31 (endothelial marker) and Factor VIII staining reveal haemorrhage in vessel walls.
 These markers improve reproducibility but do not eliminate the biological variability in the underlying timeline.

 Biochemical mediator assays.
 Histamine and serotonin are released from mast cells and platelets within minutes of tissue injury.
-A 50% or greater rise in histamine concentration at the wound margin compared with a remote control site, measurable by ELISA or mass spectrometry on wound-tissue biopsy, has been proposed as an antemortem-injury indicator even in immediately fatal injuries.
-This approach is discussed in more detail in the antemortem-vs-postmortem topic.
+A 1.5-fold or greater rise in histamine concentration at the wound margin compared with a remote control site has been proposed as an antemortem-injury indicator even in immediately fatal injuries, detectable by fluorescent microscopy or ELISA on wound-tissue biopsy.
+This approach is discussed in more detail in the antemortem versus post-mortem injury distinction topic.
 For wound ageing specifically, the kinetics of serotonin, bradykinin, and prostaglandin E2 accumulation and their subsequent metabolism offer a potential biochemical timeline, but the published data from German and Scandinavian forensic pathology institutes are not yet reproducible enough for routine casework application.

 The courtroom standard.
 Adair v.
 Maryland (2009) is the clearest US statement that single-method age-of-injury estimates are vulnerable to Daubert challenge when the method's error rate is not stated.
 The court did not exclude all such testimony but required the expert to articulate the scientific basis, the error margin, and the factors that introduce variability.
 In the UK, the Crown Prosecution Service guidance updated after Henderson (2010) advises that injury-timing evidence should be accompanied by a written expert report stating the range of uncertainty and the basis for it.
 Australian ANZFSS guidelines align with the UK position.
 In India, Supreme Court decisions in child sexual-abuse cases have emphasised that a single expert's timing opinion, without corroborating histological or biochemical data, should be treated with caution by the trial court.